section-engineering-education/engineering-education/articles/how-artificially-intelligent-chatbots-have-impacted-healthcare-industry/index.md

-﻿### Introduction
+### Introduction
 In recent times, organizations have adopted the benefits offered by AI-powered [virtual assistants](https://searchcustomerexperience.techtarget.com/definition/virtual-assistant-AI-assistant) to automate routine tasks and give their clients attention in customer services, payments, and marketing.

 The healthcare industry has now adopted this trend.
 [AI](https://www.ibm.com/cloud/learn/what-is-artificial-intelligence) has created an environment where the patient outcome has been improved with minimum costs involved.

 AI technology is not new to healthcare.
-The urge for cost reduction and improve patient outcomes, and data availability have led to various [innovations](https://innolytics-innovation.com/what-is-innovation/) in the industry, ranging from early disease diagnosis to the introduction of life-saving medicines.
+The urge for cost reduction and improve patient outcomes and data availability have led to various [innovations](https://innolytics-innovation.com/what-is-innovation/) in the industry, ranging from early disease diagnosis to the introduction of life-saving medicines.

 With AI, powerful new opportunities are created across the industry.
 Furthermore, the latest development is equally promising.

 ### How do chatbots work?
 [Chatbots](https://www.drift.com/learn/chatbot/) utilizes Natural Language Processing ([NLP](https://machinelearningmastery.com/natural-language-processing/)) to understand, [parse](https://techterms.com/definition/parse) text and speech effectively.
 Through a user-friendly interface and mimic human conversation either through a standalone or web application.

-Through advancement in NLP accuracy, chatbots are now complex enough and can be paired with [machine learning](https://www.ibm.com/cloud/learn/machine-learning) to be used in a healthcare setting.
+Through advancements in NLP accuracy, chatbots are now complex enough and can be paired with [machine learning](https://www.ibm.com/cloud/learn/machine-learning) used in a healthcare setting.

 ### Benefits of using chatbots in healthcare
 Chatbots significantly ease the burden on Health Care Providers ([HCPs](https://www.cdc.gov/infectioncontrol/guidelines/healthcare-personnel/appendix/terminology.html)) through cost reduction and personalized health and therapy information.